Syllabus

 Midterm and Final Exams

 The midterm will cover content from Weeks 1 through 4, and the final exam will cover content from Weeks 5 through 7.
 Each exam will consist of 30 multiple-choice, matching, and essay questions.
-It will be taken closed notes, closed books, and in accordance with the academic integrity agreement.
+Students are permitted to use one handwritten notes sheet (front and back) for this exam, and will be taken in accordance with the academic integrity agreement.
 You will have 2 hours to complete the exam; once started, you must complete the assessment.

 You will have two attempts for the Midterm and Final Exams.
-We strongly encourage students who score below 50% on the midterm to retake the assessment, as this background is fundamental to the other two units.
+We strongly encourage students who score below 50% on the midterm to retake the assessment, as this background is fundamental to the following units.

 Case Study

-In Week 3, you will submit a Preliminary Summary that includes a summary of your selected pathogen, highlighting its key features and initial findings.
-This will serve as a foundation for your case study and provide an opportunity to receive feedback from your instructor.
+In Weeks 1 through 5, you will submit case study prep assignments.
+These will serve as a foundation for your case study and provide an opportunity to receive feedback from your instructor.

 For the final Case Study assignment, due in Week 6, you will apply epidemiological methods to analyze a real-world infectious disease scenario.
 The case study will focus on a microbial pathogen, and you will use various epidemiological tools to investigate the pathogen’s characteristics, clinical implications, transmission patterns, and public health impact.
 By gathering and interpreting relevant data, you will propose evidence-based interventions for controlling and managing the infection.